-Veeam Backup Enterprise Manager streamlines delegation of restore capabilities: instead of multiple role assignments and restore scope fine-tuning, Enterprise Manager administrator simply provide users with local administrator rights a link to Veeam Self-Service Portal — a web UI that displays the controls for file-level restore of the protected machines.
+Veeam Backup Enterprise Manager streamlines delegation of restore capabilities: instead of multiple role assignments and restore scope fine-tuning, Enterprise Manager administrator simply provide users with local administrator rights a link to Self-Service File Restore Portal — a web UI that displays the controls for file-level restore of the protected machines.

 This capability is supported by the Veeam’s runtime process which performs guest system indexing and also identifies local administrative accounts.
 Communication with the self-service web page is performed using HTTPS or HTTP.
 In particular, such delegation capabilities and self-service web portal can be used in enterprise deployments to elevate the 1st line support to perform in-place restores without administrative access.